ebowwagoldson/modal-nextjs14-approuter-intercepting-routes-example/README.md

 # Modal Nextjs14 App Router Intercepting Routes Example

-Understood.
-I will focus solely on the code you provided and write the updated documentation from scratch, taking the time to provide a thorough and exhaustive explanation.

 # Intercepting Routes in a Next.js Image Gallery

-The code you provided demonstrates the implementation of an image gallery with a modal functionality using intercepting routes in a Next.js application.

 ## The `ImageGallery` Component